gabrielribcesario/CTFS/README.md

-<h1 align="left">Continuous Time Fourier Series</h1>
+<h1 align="left">Continuous-Time Fourier Series</h1>

-Calculation of the Fourier coefficients of continuous time periodic functions using Fortran.
+Calculation of the Fourier coefficients of continuous-time periodic functions using Fortran.

 <h1 align="left">Instructions</h1>

-Run the Bash script "fourier_routine" or the Windows PowerShell script "fourier_routine.ps1", both located in the bin folder.
+Run the Bash script "fourier_routine" located in the bin folder.
 Use a single dash for specifying a short option and a double dash for long option (e.g. "-o" for short, "--option" for long).
 Optional arguments are:

 - **-h** or **--help**: Displays the optional arguments of the script;
 - **-t** or **--period**: Period [s] (> 0.0) of the periodic function.
 Default is 1.0[s];